amiteshsinghk/KotlinDsaProblem/README.md

    "The quick brown fox jumps over the lazy dog"
 4. Replace first char of each word with capital letter.
 5. Reverse a number
+6. Count the number of repeated character in a string.